College Credit-Bearing Courses

 ** Multimedia/Journalism and Theater courses are only offered as part of the Summer Arts Academy.

-The following is a list of classes being offered this SPRING 2013 semester.
+The following is a list of classes being offered this FALL 2013 semester.

 ART 112 – Introduction to Digital Imaging – (M/W, 3 credits) Introduction to the creation of art and imagery using computers and digital media.